JLeone123/My-Java-Maven-and-Spring-Boot-Stuff/spring-boot-three-tutorials/dan-vega-spring-boot-3-tutorial.md

 ### Tip #1
 When writing code, always make sure it is within the main package of the project.
 Don't put it outside of the main package or in the default package; because when getting into using Spring's dependency injection and inversion of control, it's not going to work.

+## Going over the console
+Logging is configured by Spring out of the box.
+SLF4j (Simple Logging Facade For Java) is the default logger in Spring Boot.
+The default levels in SLF4J are all, debug, error, fatal, info, off, and trace: https://www.slf4j.org/api/org/apache/log4j/Level.html.
+To configure them differently than their defaults, there is Spring documentation can be referred to for that here: https://docs.spring.io/spring-boot/reference/features/logging.html#features.logging.log-levels.

+Currently, there is no active profile set.
+The Devtools are on and enables automatic application restarts and sets sensible defaults, like showing the console for an in-memory H2 database.

+## Action Item 2a - After this tutorial, build a weight-lifting API!

+## Two popular ways of structuring code are Package by Layer and Package by Feature

+### Package by Layer:

+In an MVC app, there are controllers, models, services, configurations, repositories, etc.  These are different layers of an application.
+The problem with this is type of configuration would have to talk to a controller or service outside of this package, so both the controller and the service would need to be public.

+Package by Feature:
+Everything related to a particular feature is in this package.
+For example, everything related to a "run" is in a "run" package, and everything related to a "user" is in a "user" package.
+These packages can live in the Java world where everything by default is packaged private.

+## Action Item 3a - Document the differences between a class and a record

+## Action Item 4a - Define what an enum is